jringeisen/tailwind-admin-project/README.md

 I built a Saas platform and used a bootstrap theme for it.
 I decided I wanted to learn Tailwind CSS so I figured why not rebuild the admin panel for the Saas platform using Tailwind while learning it at the same time.

+My goal for this project is to build it without using jQuery and only using Vue.
+I removed jQuery from the base application but full-calendar pulls in jQuery so if anyone knows an alternative that doesn't use jQuery that would be great.

 ## Platforms being used to build the project
 * Laravel
 * Vue.js